CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

 1. Upload logs to an Azure monitor log analytics workspace:

-   > **Note**: We have already deployed the log analytics workspace in the previous exercise.
+   > **Note**: We have already deployed the log analytics workspace in this environment and have s.

    ```
    azdata Arc dc upload --path logs.json